(RID) Battlefields of Method: Approaches to International Development Research

 Part I: Introduction: Focus, Theory Context

-Politics and method Core theoretical session of the course that discusses the relationship between ‘politics’ and ‘method’.
+Politics and method Core theoretical session of the module that discusses the relationship between ‘politics’ and ‘method’.
 The lecture shows that there are neither simple 1:1 relations between methodological choice and policy and political perspective, nor is there independence of the two: method matters for politics and vice versa; how is a complex question.

 Globalisation of research This session discusses (international development) research as a component as well as instrument of globalisation.
 It addresses the association of scientific research with colonialism and imperialism, but primarily focuses on how scientific practice as developed in western, industrialised contexts has institutionalised in other parts of the globe, in what kind of articulation with local and regional knowledge systems.
 It particularly focuses on the role of research in the post 1945 ‘development era’ and on the instrumental and reflective roles of international development research in that.

-Boundary work: the research-policy interface The fourth session of the course zooms in on the theme of the ‘boundary work’ at the research-policy interface, an interface that has been considered as problematic, unproductive and otherwise undesirably shaped and functioning in the past decades of development practice.
+Boundary work: the research-policy interface The fourth session of the module zooms in on the theme of the ‘boundary work’ at the research-policy interface, an interface that has been considered as problematic, unproductive and otherwise undesirably shaped and functioning in the past decades of development practice.
 How academic research is and can be ‘put to work’ has been a vexing question for academic researchers, research funders, as well as development practitioners and decision-makers.
 The session reviews debates on this, employing theorisation of boundary processes as developed in the social study of science field.

 Part II: Battlefields of Method - Examples

-The second part of the course presents seven examples of ‘battlefields of method’ in international development research and practice.
+The second part of the module presents seven examples of ‘battlefields of method’ in international development research and practice.
 The examples have been chosen to illustrate that ‘method matters’ for developmental understanding, choice, and strategy.
 In each example two or more different methodological approaches will be presented, discussed and compared, and their implications explored in terms of what they reveal and obscure, which development perspectives are associated with them, and what forms of international development research organisation they suggest.
 In the process students become familiar with a range of research methods employed in international development research.
 In every second session on an example the students actively engage with the methods through a variety of interactive and practice-oriented teaching methods.